MankaranSingh/GSoC-2020/README.md

 ## Dependencies:

-- scikit-learn (4.5 MB)
+- Scikit-learn (4.5 MB)
-- scipy (27 MB)
+- SciPy (27 MB)
-- numpy (10 MB)
+- NumPy (10 MB)  *(optional)*

 All these packages are very actively maintained and all of them are easily and commonly installed via a single-shot command *'pip install sklearn'*.
 Python 3.x and 2.x are fully supported.

 *Avoiding tensorflow/keras since they are huge in size and not very easy to install.
 This will definitely not fit well for the scancode package.*

-*If we still don't want to use any of the above mentioned dependencies, I can (and have) implement the above mentioned algorithms in pure python. see [this](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089) and [this](https://machinelearningmastery.com/implement-random-forest-scratch-python/)*
+*If we still don't want to use any of the above mentioned dependencies, I can (and have) implement the above mentioned algorithms in pure python.
+See [this](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089) and [this](https://machinelearningmastery.com/implement-random-forest-scratch-python/), although, this may take some additional time for me to study and to use the best practices*

 ## Tech Stack: